CprimeLearningLabs/terraform-gcp-intro/labs/lab-3.3-Database/lab3.3-database.md

 touch database.tf
 ```

-Open the file for edit and add a data source to read a specified key from AWS KMS.
+Open the file for edit and add a data source to read a specified key from GCP KMS.
 The "key_id" provides the criteria by which to find the desired key.
 ```
 data "aws_kms_key" "lab" {
   key_id = "alias/tflabs-dbkey"